 Consider this your command center for all business operations on Facebook — AND — Instagram.

-Whether you control your own ads or hire an agency to help, you’ll be able to track your efforts, create detailed reports, and visual data to see how your ads are performing.
+Whether you control your ads or hire an agency to help, you’ll be able to track your efforts and create detailed reports and visual data to see how your ads perform.

-If you haven’t been using Facebook Business Manager, this guide is going to show you everything you need to know in just 6 simple steps.
+If you haven’t been using Facebook Business Manager, this guide will show you everything you need to know in just six simple steps.

 How To Set Up Facebook Business Manager

 Step 1: Create Your Facebook Business Manager Account

 Whether you have a Facebook business page or just a personal account, the first step is creating your Facebook Manager Account.
 Here’s how to do it:

 We focus on direct response and customer acquisition in e-commerce, lead gen, and mobile.
 When it comes to results and leads, we speak your language.

 - Go to business.facebook.com/create and click on “Create Account.”

 - Add your account details, then click “Next.”